webrtc/webrtc-org/native-code/development/index.md

      gclient sync
      ~~~~~

-     NOTICE: Due to [bug 5578][12] you may have to press 'y' to accept a license
+     NOTICE: During your first sync, you'll have to accept the license
-     dialog for downloading Google Play Services SDK.
+     agreement of the Google Play Services SDK.

-     The dowload will **take a long time** because it downloads the whole
+     The checkout size is large due the use of the Chromium build toolchain and
-     Chromium repository and dependencies, which are several gigabytes.
+     many dependencies.
+Estimated size:
-     **Do not** interrupt this step or you may need to start all over agan (a
+      * Linux: 6.4 GB.
-     new `gclient sync` may be enough, but you might also need to start over
+      * Linux (with Android): 16 GB (of which ~8 GB is Android SDK+NDK images).
-     cleanly).
+      * Mac (with iOS support): 5.6GB

   2. Optionally you can specify how new branches should be tracked: